dash-project/dash/README.md

 Docker Containers
 -----------------

-For pre-build Docker container images, see [https://hub.docker.com/r/dashproject]().
+For pre-build Docker container images, see the [https://hub.docker.com/r/dashproject](DASH project on Docker Hub).

 Build and Installation
 ----------------------